Approved by: Department of Residence Life

 - As mandated by the Fire Inspector, all three pronged appliances (excluding computers) must be plugged directly into the wall outlet.
 Extension cords are not permitted but students may use a surge protected power strip.

-- Students are asked to avoid using tape or other adhesives that chip the paint or plaster.
+- Students are encouraged to only use blue painter's tape.
+Blue painter’s tape is the only tape approved by the University for posting in the residence halls and apartments.
+Students are asked to avoid using any tape or other adhesives that chip the paint or plaster.
 Students will be charged for holes and tape marks.
-Blue painter’s tape is the only tape approved by the University for posting in the residence halls and apartments.

 - Painting and wallpapering may be done only by University-approved painters.
-No contact paper may be adhered to walls, ceiling, floors, doors, desktops, cabinets etc. In the apartments and suites, fees for painting begin at $400.
+No contact paper may be adhered to walls, ceilings, floors, doors, desktops, cabinets etc. In the apartments and suites, fees for painting begin at $400.

-- Empty alcohol containers are not allowed as decoration in rooms where residents are under 21.
+- Alcohol containers, empty or not, are not allowed as decoration in rooms where residents are under 21.

-- Netting or hangings from the ceiling or walls are not allowed as they are fire hazards.
+- Netting or tapestries from the ceiling, sprinklers, or walls are not allowed as they are fire hazards.
 St. Paul fire code allows no more 20 percent of any door, wall, or window to be covered.

 - University furniture may not be removed from any living space, nor can common area furniture be moved into individual living spaces.
 The University will only store college beds to accommodate children’s furniture in family units.

-- Residents should not make any permanent changes in their living spaces or changes that will require maintenance work to restore the space to its original condition.
+- Residents cannot make any permanent changes in their living spaces or changes that will require maintenance work to restore the space to its original condition.

 - To avoid needless damage to window frames, screens, blinds, or drapes, screens are not to be removed from windows.
 Removal of screens will result in a $100 fine.

 - Some of the buildings have interior sprinkler systems.
-Students should not hang items from or attempt in any way to move/alter the sprinkler heads and equipment.
+Students may not hang items from or attempt in any way to move/alter the sprinkler heads and equipment.
 Extreme damage will result, and students will be held financially responsible for damage to the building and other residents’ personal property.